Hi, I'm Kate.

 Recommended for psychoanalytic work

-For those who want to move more deeply, twice-weekly sessions offer greater continuity and depth of work.
-This is the cadence most associated with real psychoanalytic process.
+For those who want to go deeper, twice-weekly sessions offer greater continuity and depth.
 We can discuss your goals and adjust over time.

 Insurance & Superbills

 I'm an out-of-network provider.
-If you have out-of-network benefits, I can provide a superbill for you to submit to your insurance company for possible reimbursement.
-In limited circumstances, I may offer a reduced fee based on financial need and availability.
+If you have out-of-network benefits, I can provide a superbill for possible reimbursement.
+A reduced fee may be available based on financial need and availability.

 Cancellation Policy